django-hijack/django-hijack/docs/configuration.md

 Whether staff members are allowed to hijack other staff members.
 Default: `False`.
 May not be True if `HIJACK_AUTHORIZE_STAFF` is disabled.
 ## `HIJACK_LOGIN_REDIRECT_URL`
-URL a hijacker is redirected to when starting hijack.
+URL a hijacker is redirected to when starting a hijack.
+Default: `settings.LOGIN_REDIRECT_URL`.
 ## `HIJACK_LOGOUT_REDIRECT_URL`
-URL a hijacker is redirected to when ending hijack.
+URL a hijacker is redirected to when ending a hijack.
+Default: `settings.LOGIN_REDIRECT_URL`.
 ## `HIJACK_AUTHORIZATION_CHECK`
-Dotted path of a function checking whether `hijacker` is allowed to hijack `hijacked`
+Dotted path of a function checking whether `hijacker` is allowed to hijack `hijacked`.
+Default: `'hijack.helpers.is_authorized'`.
 ## `HIJACK_DECORATOR`
-Dotted path of the decorator prepended to the hijack views.
+Dotted path of the decorator applied to the hijack views.
+Default: `'django.contrib.admin.views.decorators.staff_member_required'`.